-The ownership of the PV system is directly linked to the property, not the occupant.
-If you decide to move house all of the benefits of the PV system will be passed on to the new owners.
-If you move into a new house with a PV system you’ll get the FIT and free electricity.
+If you decide to move house the benefits of the PV system will usually be passed on to the new owners.

 Do I need a special meter?

-Does this mean I don’t have any electricity bill?
+Does having solar PV mean I don’t have any electricity bills?

-No. As your PV system uses daylight to generate electricity it will only produce power when the sun is shining, you’ll still need to buy electricity from the grid to cover your usage at night and times when the systems production is lower than the usage in the house.
+As your PV system uses daylight to generate electricity it can only produce power during the day.
+You will still need to buy electricity from the grid to cover your usage at night and at times when the system’s production is lower than the usage in the house.

 Can I change my electricity supplier during the FIT period?

-Changing you supplier shouldn’t be an issue, although it’s definitely worthwhile reading the T&C’s in the contract offered up by your chosen FIT supplier.
-Most allow you to change your electricity provider freely but on occasion some do tie you in for a specific amount of time.
-The FIT contract is however set and its difficult to change that once you’re set up.
+Changing your supplier shouldn’t be an issue.
+Having said that, it’s definitely worth reading the T&C’s in the contract offered up by your chosen FIT supplier.
+Most suppliers will allow you to change your electricity provider freely, but sometimes a supplier will tie you in for a specific time period.
+The FIT contract is set however, and it’s difficult to change that once you’re set up.

-Is there any disruption when my usage changes from the PV supply to grid connection?
+Is there any disruption when my electricity usage changes from the PV supply to grid connection?

 There is no disruption to your supply whatsoever.
-There’s no switch you have to turn or button you have to press; the changeover is done automatically and the transition is so smooth you wouldn’t even notice it happening.
+There’s no switch you have to turn or button you have to press.
+The changeover is done automatically, and the transition is so smooth that you won’t even notice it happening.